 With a degree in political science from Barnard College and a Master of Architecture from the University of Pennsylvania, Rachel Slade began her journalism career as the design editor at Boston magazine and moved up the masthead to executive editor.
 After a decade on staff, she became a full-time freelance writer in 2016.
+She is currently the interim editor of the Ideas section at the Boston Globe.

 Her magazine work has earned considerable national recognition, including a national civic journalism award for an investigative story on the Boston Redevelopment Authority.